suika2engine/suika2/doc/tutorial.md

 ## Create package

-We can create a single package file to contain scripts, images, sounds, and so on.
+We can create a single package file to contain scripts, images, sounds and so on.
 Follow these steps.

 1. Move `package-win.exe` from the `tools` folder into the folder where `suika.exe` exists.